WWII vintage plane crashes into Swiss mountainside, 20 dead - AFP

-Flims (Switzerland) (AFP) - Twenty people died when a vintage World War II aircraft crashed into a Swiss mountain at the weekend, police said Sunday, as an investigation was launched into why the plane plummeted straight down at high speed.
+Flims (Switzerland) (AFP) - Twenty people died after a vintage World War II aircraft crashed into a Swiss mountainside at the weekend, police said Sunday.

 "The police have the sad certainty that the 20 people aboard perished," police spokeswoman Anita Senti told a news conference.